Lordozer/cms-scanner/README.md

 ## Features

-- Detects CMS types: Joomla, WordPress, SilverStripe, and Drupal
+- Detects CMS types: Joomla, WordPress, SilverStripe, and Drupal.
 - Scans CMS for common vulnerabilities
 - Searches for known CVEs using the NVD API
 - Generates detailed reports in PDF, HTML, or plain text formats